-If you practise ahead of any interview, you'll be better prepared and confident, something that will impress your interviewer.
+If you practise ahead of an interview, you'll be better prepared and confident, something that will impress your interviewer.
 Get your family and friends to carry out mock interviews and prepare for typical interview questions such as:

 Tell me about yourself: This is your chance to talk briefly about your skills, experience and background, so read through your CV and be prepared to talk about yourself for five minutes.
 Don't waffle, don't get nervous.
-This is all straightforward stuff and a chance for you to get across your key points.
+It's all straightforward stuff and a chance for you to get across your key points.

 Why do you want to work for this firm?: Do some research about the company to prepare for this question.
-Mention the attractive qualities of the business as reasons why you'd like to join them, i.e. solid reputation, interesting clients, etc. The client will be flattered and impressed that you have singled them out.
+Mention the attractive qualities of the business as reasons why you'd like to join them, i.e. solid reputation, exciting clients, etc. The client will be flattered and impressed that you have singled them out.

-What do you consider to be your flaws?: If you're going to reveal a flaw, give it a positive spin.
+What do you consider to be your flaws?: If you're going to reveal a weakness, give it a positive spin.
 Everyone always recommends using the 'perfectionist' answer for this classic question, where you say how all your work ends up being thorough and of high quality.
-Whilst that's perfectly fine, you could also consider other flaws that have a silver lining.
+While that's perfectly fine, you could also consider other flaws that have a silver lining.
 For example, why not reveal that you get frustrated that you're not as good as you possibly can be, but how that's a positive thing because it pushes you to improve your skills and do your very best.